maizeatlas/saegus/README.md

 + Clone the 'saegus' repository
 + Install 'saegus'
-+ Open a Python terminal, preferrably a Jupyter notebook (``jupyter notebook``)
++ Open a Python terminal, preferrably a Jupyter notebook: ``$ jupyter notebook``
-+ Follow the tutorial on creating a population from raw data
++ Follow the tutorial, starting with the creation of a population from raw data: [saegus - step 1](http://saegus-user-guide-docs.readthedocs.io/en/latest/population_from_raw_data.html)

 Clone the SAEGUS repository
 ---------------------------------------------